VanAndelInstitute/lambdaR/README.md

 # Troubleshooting

 If the above does not work, examine the log messages.
 The most common problems I encounter relate to role permissions.
 Your lambda functions must run under an IAM role that has permission to execute lambda functions.
-As you add functionality in your R scripts, you will need to be sure the role has permissions to access any AWS resources your script needs (such as S3 access, etc.)
+As you add functionality in your R scripts, you will need to be sure the role has permissions to access any AWS resources your script needs (such as S3 access, etc.) Also examine the logs to make sure you did not exceed your time out or memory limits and adjust accordingly.
+You can adjust your function settings via the web console or the [AWS CLI at the command line](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/update-function-configuration.html).